 Verify that the kernel parameters shown in the following table are set to values greater than or equal to the recommended value shown.
+The procedure following the table describes how to verify and set the values.

 Parameter Value File

 semmsl 250 /proc/sys/kernel/sem

 semmns 32000

 semopm 100

 semmni 128

 shmall 2097152 /proc/sys/kernel/shmall